tobyhodges/genome-mining-workshop-workbench/README.md

 ## Authors

-The Metagenomics workshop overview is authored and maintained by the [community](https://github.com/carpentries-incubator/metagenomics-workshop/network/members).
+The Comparative Genomics Workshop Overview is authored and maintained by the [community](https://github.com/carpentries-incubator/metagenomics-workshop/network/members).
 FIX [community](https://github.com/carpentries-incubator/metagenomics-workshop/network/members) :anger:

 A list of contributors to the lesson can be found in [AUTHORS](AUTHORS) FIX [AUTHORS](AUTHORS) :anger: